shubhamlokhande2147/Police-Duty-Scheduling/SRS_Document.md

 ### Portablility:
 PDA: Portable Device Application
-Portable divice application system will be provided portable user interface through users will be able to access online exam portal.
+Portable divice application system will be provided portable user interface through users will be able to access online web based system.
-System can be deployed to single server, multi server, to any OS, Cloud (Azure or AWS or GCP)
+System can be deployed to single server, multi server, to any OS, Cloud (Azure or AWS or GCP).

 ### Accessibility:
-only registered student will be able to login on website after authentication.
+only registered admin, attendance master and officers will be able to login on website after authentication.

 ### Durability:
-Student will able access web application at time of exam duration
+The system will maintain officers details.
+The system will implement backup and recovery for retaining officers data over the time.
+The system will use cache for faster data retrieval and improved performance.

 ### Efficiency:
-Maximum number of users  will login to portal at same time.
+Maximum number of officers will login to website at same time.
 System will be able to manage all transactions with isolation.

 ### Modularity: